Evolutionary-Intelligence/DistributedEvolutionaryComputation/README.md

 ## Support

-This *ongoing* paper list for EC (previous PDEC) is now supported by **Shenzhen Fundamental Research Program under Grant No. JCYJ20200109141235597** (2,000,000 Yuan).
+This *ongoing* paper list for EC (previous PDEC) was supported by **Shenzhen Fundamental Research Program under Grant No. JCYJ20200109141235597** (2,000,000 Yuan from 2021 to 2023).
 We also acknowledge the *early* contribution from e.g., [Vincent A. Cicirello](https://github.com/cicirello).